 "Panting for Heaven" and "Fleeting Days": Field Recordings of the 7th Annual Rocky Mountain High Sacred Harp Convention.
 The 1996 convention, held in Corrales, New Mexico, was attended by over a hundred singers from ten states, including a busload of traditional singers from Georgia and Alabama.
 These excellent recordings were made by Ed Stevens on a four-track system with suspended microphones over the center of the square.
 The singing style heard on these tapes closely resembles that of strong Southern singings.
 Two options are available: One can purchase single cassettes "Panting for Heaven" and "Fleeting Days," each featuring 29 of the best songs from the convention, for $8.00 postpaid per cassette.
 One can also purchase a four-tape five-hour set in which all 150 songs sung at convention are recorded.
 This latter set is accompanied a five-page handbound booklet of minutes and liner notes.
 The price of this set is $28.50 postpaid.
 Profits from the sale of these tapes are being donated to the Albuquerque Shape-Note Singers to help finance a bus trip of Southern singers to the 1997 Colorado convention.
 Order from, and make checks out to, Ed Stevens, P.O.
 Box 1947, Tijeras, NM 87059.

 "The Social Harp," sung by traditional singers led by Hugh McGraw, (Rounder 0094).
-A fine 1978 LP of songs in three-part harmony from The Social Harp (1855, see Tunebook section) has been reissued by Rounder Records in CD and cassette formats in 1994.
+A fine 1978 LP of songs in three-part harmony from The Social Harp (1855, see Tunebook section) was reissued by Rounder Records in CD and cassette formats in 1994.
 One half of the record has singing-school pieces and the other half camp-meeting and revival spirituals.
 The 26 singers, all of them prominent Southern Sacred Harp singers (some now deceased), perform for this recording, so it is not strictly a traditional singing, but the singers and their style are definitely traditional, and they sing the notes before each song.
-Excellent liner notes by Daniel Patterson accompanied the original LP; hopefully they also accompany at least the new CD.
-Order from online record stores or directly from the Rounder Mail Order, phone 1-800-443-4727.
+Excellent liner notes by Daniel Patterson accompanied the original LP.
+The CD is no longer sold by Rounder, but used CDs and mp3 downloads of individual tracks are available from Amazon.com

 "Showers of Blessings," from the 1995 Garden State Sacred Harp Singing Convention.
 Now available on CD as well as tape.
 An excellent learning and sing-along recording, the 90-minute tape, produced with real-time duplication, has 36 songs, while the CD has 33 songs.
 It was recorded by Bill Houston, digitally remastered for CD by Brad Higgins, produced by Jean Seiler.
 Proceeds support Sacred Harp singings and projects.
 The tape is $12.00, and the CD is $17.00 (prices include shipping).
 Send orders, and make checks payable, to Jean Seiler, 15 Hill Road, Stillwater, NY 12170.